felipemelonunes09/qt-quasar-editor-text/README.md

 # Quasar-Text-Editor

-This repository contains the code for a open-source text-editor coded in python3 with pySide6
+This repository contains the code for a open-source text-editor coded in python3 with pySide6, it was created to be simple and a object of study to write interfaces in python

 ## How to Run
 ```python
 python3 main.py
 ```

-## Features
+> ## Feature
-- Text Highlight
+> - Text Highlight
-- Open source
+> - Split Screen